Alejogb1/job-board/blog-data/how-to-find-best-matches-of-a-substring-from-a-list-in-a-corpus.md

 //example
 const corpus = "this is a test string with test and testing inside";
 const substrings = ["test", "sting", "tes"];
-const matches = find_fuzzy_matches(corpus, substrings, 2)
+const matches = find_fuzzy_matches(corpus, substrings, 2);
 console.log(matches);
 ```

-this javascript example isn’t the fastest implementation. to use this efficiently, you can pre-compute the distances, but that can take a lot of space for large corps. the runtime for the levenshtein is *o(mn)* where m and n are the lengths of the strings being compared. so you need to factor that in as you have to calculate the distance of the substring for every word in your corpus for each substring. that is not an easy task.
+this javascript example isn’t the fastest implementation. to use this efficiently, you can pre-compute the distances, but that can take a lot of space for large corps. the runtime for the levenshtein is _o(mn)_ where m and n are the lengths of the strings being compared. so you need to factor that in as you have to calculate the distance of the substring for every word in your corpus for each substring. that is not an easy task.

 now, this is a classic computer science problem so there is always more to it and improvements can be done. i find that often using a combination of techniques is necessary. for example, you might start by splitting your corpus into smaller chunks and then use a levenshtein method. or even use another algorithm like the damerau–levenshtein distance which accounts for transpositions (swapping adjacent characters) which can improve your results. this algorithm i remember using it in college for a school project to build a spell checker.